 Let’s break it down by age so you know what to expect as your little one grows.

-👶 Age 3: The Energetic Explorer
+Age 3: The Energetic Explorer - The Beginning of Preschoolers Physical Milestones

 At 3 years old, toddlers become more confident movers.
 Their balance is improving, and they love testing their new skills.